-- What and where are the most vulnerable species, ecosystems and environments? - How will they change over multiple time scales (years to decades) and spatial scales? - What are the primary projected impacts of multiple stressors on Antarctic and Southern Ocean species, ecosystems and environments? - What are the key change drivers can tipping points, resilience, thresholds and irreversibility be identified?
+- How vulnerable are the different species, ecosystems and environments? - How will they change over multiple time scales (years to decades) and spatial scales? - What are the projected impacts of multiple stressors on Antarctic and Southern Ocean species, ecosystems and environments? - What are the key change drivers can tipping points, resilience, thresholds and irreversibility be identified? - What is the role of Antarctic species/ecosystems and environments in mitigating global change, and how might that change under future projections?